premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 ---

-47. What is the relation between Tester’s and Developer’s Mindsets ?
+47. What is the relation between Tester’s and Developer’s Mindsets?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)